fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 * Instructions should be clear and concise, using a language that is appropriate.
 * If there is any possibility of confusion, make help readily available.
 * Avoid really dense content and interactions.
 Leverage semantic markup such as `<section>` elements with proper `<h1>` headings to help group content into navigable chunks.
 * Consider presenting information as needed, rather than presenting it all up front.
+    * For example, instead of printing instructions up front in text, instructions may be better presented when the user is hovering or focused on that control (like a tooltip).
+This helps reduce cognitive load and gives information only when it's needed.

+* Consider presenting information as needed, rather than presenting it all up front.
 Instructions may be better presented in context of the button or action (like a tooltip).
 This helps reduce cognitive load and gives information only when it's needed.

 For related information, see: <a href="https://wiki.fluidproject.org/x/D4DpAg" rel="nofollow" target="_blank" class="link-external">Designing interfaces to meet the needs of users with cognitive disabilities</a>.